-Our educational buildings are designed with users in mind and with an eye for modern knowledge about learning and social interaction.
+Our educational buildings are designed with users in mind and with an eye for the latest knowledge on learning and social interaction.

 Instructional architecture that provides the best environment for learning and supports the school's vision